How Labor Forecasting Can Help Your Restaurant Boost Profits

 POS data reports

 Your restaurant labor decisions should be based on data, not a gut feeling.
-Detailed POS reports can help you monitor staff performance and inform your scheduling, promotions, seasonal hiring, and training decisions.
-You can also look at sales reports to determine when your restaurant is the slowest and busiest to determine your staffing needs at different times of the day, week, or year.
+Fortunately, with a labor management solution, you can create custom ad-hoc reports to forecast for the future and make informed decisions regarding scheduling your staff.
+For instance, you can look at your sales reports to determine when your restaurant is the slowest and busiest, and then forecast your staffing needs at different times of the day, week, or year to more accurately predict the number of staff you need to have on hand.

 At the end of the day, it’s important to figure out what workforce forecasting techniques work best for your restaurant.
 When practicing labor forecasting, remember to always look for missing gaps and opportunities that will help your restaurant grow faster.
 For example, achieving higher profits and increasing your team’s satisfaction at work can be as simple as lowering staff counts during slow seasons, and hiring more labor for your busiest times, like holidays.
 Most importantly, create a strategy for achieving your labor planning objectives and stick to it – whether that’s a plan for recruitment or reducing employees so you can stay on track.